PHPOffice/PhpSpreadsheet/docs/topics/streaming-writer.md

 - `DateTimeInterface` instances
 - Formula strings (any string starting with `=`)
 - `null` (leaves the cell empty)

+Values are written by their PHP type; there is no value binder.
+A numeric string such as `'123'` is written as text, not as a number.
+Pass an `int` or a `float` to write a number.

 Any other value type throws a `Writer\Exception`.
 Invalid values of a supported type also throw instead of producing a broken file: